 Banff National Park

 In the heart of the Rocky Mountains lies Banff National Park in the province of Alberta.
-Featuring Turquoise coloured lakes, snow capped peaks and pristine white glaciers is a nature lovers paradise.
-A must visit not only for tourists but also for Canadians, this national park is a destination paradise.
+Featuring Turquoise colored lakes, snow-capped peaks and pristine white glaciers is a nature lovers’ paradise.
+A must-visit not only for tourists but also for Canadians, this national park is a destination paradise.
 Tucked away in the Canadian Rockies, Banff National Park is the oldest national park in Canada, and also one of its largest.
 Banff National Park is filled with wildlife– the most eagerly anticipated sighting being, of course, the grizzly bear.
 The crown jewel of the national park is Lake Louise.
-The town of Banff is the park’s primary settlement, offering the most variety of hotels, shopping and dining along Lake Louise offering tourist luxurious accommodation in a gorgeous setting of turquoise lakes and majestic mountains.
+The town of Banff is the park’s primary settlement, offering the most variety of hotels, shopping and dining along Lake Louise offering tourists luxurious accommodation in a gorgeous setting of turquoise lakes and majestic mountains.
 Lake Minnewanka and Sunshine Meadows are other smaller villages.
 With green waters reflecting the surrounding mountains and glaciers, visitors can stroll easily around the shores and soak in the beauty connected with nature.
 A short distance away is Moraine Lake, another impressive alpine lake with an even slightly more dramatic surrounding.

 An hour and half drive from the city of Vancouver, British Columbia, Whistler was the scene for the 2010 Winter Olympics.
-Nestled in the Coast Mountains, this town is famous for its world class ski resorts and offers tourists, adventure and adrenaline seeking travellers a wide range of snow activities.
-Whistler attracts tourists in the summer for hikes, mountain climbing, mountain biking, golf etc. The Peak-2-Peak Gondola, which joins the two mountains, is an 11-minute, 4.4-kilometer-long ride, offering tourist spectacular views, and is open to skiers or non-skiers year-round.
+Nestled in the Coast Mountains, this town is famous for its world-class ski resorts and offers tourists, adventure and adrenaline-seeking travellers a wide range of snow activities.
+Whistler attracts tourists in the summer for hikes, mountain climbing, mountain biking, golf, etc. The Peak-2-Peak Gondola, which joins the two mountains, is an 11-minute, 4.4-kilometer-long ride, offering tourists spectacular views, and is open to skiers or non-skiers year-round.
 A recently added new 130-meter, Cloudraker Skybridge near the top of the Peak Chair spans a small alpine valley and ends at the Raven’s Nest.
-The viewing platform provides 360-degree panoramic views of the surrounding area, including world famous Black Tusk.
+The viewing platform provides 360-degree panoramic views of the surrounding area, including world-famous Black Tusk.

 To the east coast of Canada, in the province of Newfoundland & Labrador lies St. John’s.
-Rich and colourful, rugged and refined, St. John’s is the creative capital, and the beating cultural heart of the province.
+Rich and colorful, rugged and refined, St. John’s is the creative capital and the beating cultural heart of the province.
 Looking over the city of St. John’s, you will be reminded of a mini–San Francisco (minus the cable cars).
-St. John’s provides travellers the ideal balance between nature and nightlife, from the East Coast Trail and its stunning scenery to the colourful entertainment district along George Street.
+St. John’s provides travelers the ideal balance between nature and nightlife, from the East Coast Trail and its stunning scenery to the colorful entertainment district along George Street.
 Although it’s the largest city in Newfoundland, the vibe is still very small-town.
-You can start your day at the very edge of North America, at the captivating Cape Spear and then head down the east coast trail which leads to spectacular views of the city.
+You can start your day at the very edge of North America, at the captivating Cape Spear, and then head down the east coast trail which leads to spectacular views of the city.
 The city has a rich cultural and spiritual heritage and you can dine in some of the finest restaurants and experience the local cuisines.
-After a day of exploring the colourful neighborhoods of St. John’s, unwind and get ready to tap your toes to fiddles and mandolins in one of the city’s many live music venues with generations of influence from Ireland and the British Isles make St. John’s no stranger to pubs, pints, laughs and variety of night life.
+After a day of exploring the colorful neighborhoods of St. John’s, unwind and get ready to tap your toes to fiddles and mandolins in one of the city’s many live music venues with generations of influence from Ireland and the British Isles make St. John’s no stranger to pubs, pints, laughs and variety of nightlife.

 Whitehorse is the Capital of Yukon and one of the largest cities in northern Canada.
 This Wilderness city is famous for its northern lights sights and ranked #1 in 2011 by WHO for the cleanest air in the world.
 Whitehorse is home to 25,000 people – more than half the total population of Yukon – and has grown into a major center for arts and culture in recent years.
 The small but lively territory capital is a hub of the north, standing at the intersection of the Alaska and Klondike Highways, and is only 80 kilometers north of the provincial border with British Columbia.
 The best time to visit Whitehorse is from January through to early April and you won’t even have to leave the city to witness the spectacular Aurora Borealis, or Northern Lights.
 You can also sign up for guided tours.
 This fun four-hour adventure includes pickup at your hotel as part of a small-group guided tour experience that takes you to a remote viewing location in the wilderness, far from artificial light, to maximize your viewing pleasure.
 Drinks and snacks are provided.
 At the Yukon Wildlife Preserve you can take a guided tour to see some of the many wonderful creatures including the moose, muskoxen, mountain goats, wood bison, mule deer, woodland caribou, elk, and two species of thinhorn sheep.